FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-02-version-number-and-naming-scheme.md

 `JDK_1.8`, `jdk18`, etc) must be `javaXX`, where `XX` is the Java (major) version.

-This change will only be applied for newly supported Java versions.
+This change will only be applied for newly supported Java versions (that is beyond Java 8).

 For Java 8 or earlier, the Java identification must be `jdkXX`.
 This avoids introducing a breaking change in the Maven coordinates.